-\ With the adjusting screw fully turned in direction (a)
+With the adjusting bolt fully turned in direction (a)

-Although the total number of clicks of a damping force adjusting mechanism may not exactly match the specifications listed due to small differences in production, the actual number of clicks always represents the entire adjustment range.
-To obtain a precise adjustment, it would be advisable to check the number of clicks of each damping force adjusting mechanism and to modify the specifications as necessary.
+Although the total number of clicks or turns of a damping force adjusting mechanism may not exactly match the specifications listed due to small differences in production, the actual number of clicks or turns always represents the entire adjustment range.
+To obtain a precise adjustment, it would be advisable to check the number of clicks or turns of each damping force adjusting mechanism and to modify the specifications as necessary.